Ready to see what we have coming?

 When I first started shooting the BRN-180 I was shocked at how smoothly the overall gun shoots.

-The charging handle does reciprocate which is kinda annoying but that is quite literally my only complaint about this gun.
+The charging handle reciprocates, which is kind of annoying, but that is quite literally my only complaint about this gun.

-It’s extremely flat shooting and no gas back in your face.
+It’s extremely flat shooting with no gas back in your face.

 If you want to grab some .300 Blackout check out these deals.

-But I built this sucker from the ground up (oh, and this isn’t a sponsored post I paid for everything on the BRN 180, upper and all) and I wasn’t really sure what to expect.
+But I built this sucker from the ground up (oh, and this isn’t a sponsored post.
+I paid for everything on the BRN 180, upper and all at full retail price) and I wasn’t really sure what to expect.

 I don’t think I can recommend this gun enough.
 The only downside would be that the charging handle reciprocates.

-The only gun that compares currently is the PSA Jakl, however, it features a non-reciprocating charging handle design.
+The only gun that compares currently is the PSA Jakl, which features a non-reciprocating charging handle design.

 The BRN-180 might raise a lot of questions that we didn’t answer in the review.
 Here are some of the most common ones and if you have more please feel free to ask them in the comments and we will do our best to answer them.